LinWeizheDragon/Retrieval-Augmented-Visual-Question-Answering/README.md

 <!-- /TOC -->

 # News
+- [08/02/2023] Our work for creating adversarial samples for the FVQA dataset is accepted to appear at EACL 2023.
+The dataset and codes will be released here soon.
 - [01/01/2023] We released an initial version of our work.
 The framework supports:
     - RA-VQA-NoDPR (T5 baseline)
     - RA-VQA-FrDPR (DPR retriever + T5 reader)